This Start-up Wants to Battle Mental Illness Through Gaming

 “We use a conversational UI chatbot-style to converse with the students to make it more interesting and keep their attention,” she says, adding that they give the results to both the school and student, though the results are packaged differently for students. “[T]eenagers are not interested in how resilient they are.
 So we re-frame the student-side to make it more teen-friendly.”

 It seems they're off to a great start.
-In 2016, Forbes named Chui as part of the 30 Under 30 list.
+In 2016, Forbes named Chiu as part of the 30 Under 30 list.
 More importantly, the schools themselves are keen to participate in this crusade to raise awareness of mental illness among teens.

 Later this year, the Brightly Project is expanding beyond Asia.
 “We are doing a pilot with one of the top public schools in South Australia, and the principal is so genuinely caring of her students.
-She knows that it’s not about academic grades, but it’s about whether they have learnt the skills and have the resources to deal with the tough times and persevere to achieve their goals,” Chui says.
+She knows that it’s not about academic grades, but it’s about whether they have learnt the skills and have the resources to deal with the tough times and persevere to achieve their goals,” Chiu says.